F1282231/Power_Outages/README.md

 ### 3. EDA

-We did the exploratory data analysis (EDA) on power outage data, weathere data, and also the Twitter data.
-The inutition of collecting weather data is that we found out the power outage events are mostly caused by severe weathere.
+We did the exploratory data analysis (EDA) on power outage data, weather data, and also the Twitter data.
+The intuition of collecting weather data is that we found out the power outage events are mostly caused by severe weathers.
 So we collected weather data and did an EDA on it, details can be found in the weather EDA notebook.
-For Twitter data, we tried to understand the relationship of the keywords related to power outage events by applying Word2Vec transformer, and created a word cloud for visulization.
+For Twitter data, we tried to understand the relationship of the keywords related to power outage events by applying Word2Vec transformer, and created a word cloud for visualization.

 **Below are the Jupyter Notebook for EDA:**
 - [Twitter EDA](./Code/Twitter_EDA.ipynb)